CaptainCodeman/svelte-transition/README.md

 - `after-enter` runs after the enter transition happens
 - `before-leave` runs before the leave transition happens
 - `after-leave` runs after the leave transition happens

+## TailwindUI

+If you're converting from TailwindUI markup, you can use this [handy converter](https://quick-898.github.io/svelte-transition-converter/) to convert the comments into `<Transition>` markup and classes.